 Reducing carbon emissions is a big challenge for governments and companies alike.
 Human development has altered 19 percent of all coastlines in the world and drastically changed the ecosystem of thousands of species, including humans.
 The price of this behaviour is a contaminated planet, a reduction of diversity, and lower quality of life for every living organism on Earth.
 In 2008 alone, 80 percent of the world’s energy supply came from non-renewable fossil fuels.
 Going green replaces and limits non-renewable energy sources with renewable and long-lasting alternatives.

 The UK government has set ambitious green targets for 2020, and is designing different schemes and projects to meet them.
-The so-called Feed-in Tariffs (FiT) and the Renewable Heat Incentive (RHI) are examples of some projects.
+The Renewable Heat Incentive (RHI) and various solar panel grants are examples of some projects.
 Moreover, money is being given to different councils to invest in green energy, to make it easier for households to install solar panels or other green domestic solutions.

 Did You Know That Bentley Is Investing In Green Energy?

 Companies are also making efforts to reduce their emissions and be more environmentally-friendly by modifying their factory designs, or by changing some of their production processes.
 For example, car maker Bentley, known for its expensive and luxurious cars, has set a triple standard for cutting carbon, water and energy waste at its Crewe headquarters in Cheshire.

 It might sound a bit controversial to have a car manufacturer going green.
 However, to some extent you cannot change the fact that they produce cars, and there is a lot of people buying them.
 Put like this, at least it is beneficial that they produce the cars in a “less-toxic” way.